-Retail accounts for 73% of the uses in Downingtown's downtown, which is relatively high and higher than the average of 57% for all downtowns and 60% for the least impacted downtowns.
+Retail accounts for 44% of the uses Coatesville, which is one of the lowest shares in the region.
+The average for all downtowns was 57% and it was 60% for the least impacted downtowns.

-In the least impacted downtowns, Food & Beverage (FB) and General Merchandise, Apparel, Furnishings & Other (GAFO) retailers each made up slightly smaller shares at 30% and 38% respectively.
+In the least impacted downtowns, Food & Beverage (FB) and General Merchandise, Apparel, Furnishings & Other (GAFO) retailers each made up larger shares at 30% and 38% respectively.
 In general, as the share of each of these increased, the Pandemic Impact Score descreased.

-Conversely, Neighborhood Goods & Services (NGS) retailers made up a slightly larger share in the least impacted downtowns at 30%.
+Conversely, Neighborhood Goods & Services (NGS) retailers made up a significantly smaller share in the least impacted downtowns at 30%, and Coatesville has one of the highest vacancy rates in the region.
 On average, as the share of NGS retailers or a downtown's vacancy rate increased, so did the Pandemic Impact Score.